nsang0u/amarteurs/_posts/2018-10-25-UserExperienceResearchOverview.md

 More on these 3 designs at [Project Design Check-In](https://williamdowns.github.io/amarteurs/2018-10-19-ProjectDesignCheckIn/ "Project Design Check-In").

 Given feedback that these designs were too similar, we tried to take the good components from each design and combine them into a single better design.
 This design took the form of large interactive touch-screens in art exhibits combined with a basic mobile interface to let people comment on individual art pieces and see comments from people with similar ideas.
+Moreo n information on this design can be read at [Project Design Review](https://williamdowns.github.io/amarteurs/2018-10-22-ProjectDesignReview/ "Project Design Review").
 However, this design proved too generic and insufficient for making people feel a sense of social belonging.
 Thus, we set out to refine our tasks and design with the goal of fostering social belonging in creative and interesting ways.

   In refining the tasks we decided to further pursue, our primary consideration was combining tasks that were similar in nature to accommodate for new tasks that arose as we began to refine our design.
 Compared to previous iterations, we combined “leave comments” with the task of “sharing stories and experiences” because we discovered through the storyboarding process, that those tasks seemed to have significant overlap.
 A new task that seemed valuable to include in place of “leave comments” was “share emotions”, especially given that many of the responses we saw both in our contextual inquiries and our graffiti wall experiment showed a desire to express instinctive or gut emotional responses.